1. Thinking:

 2. Finance:

 Step two, assess your financial health.
 Knowing yourself and knowing others, you will not lose in a hundred battles.
-Each person has different starting points and positions, so it is necessary to clearly determine your minimum spending and standard spending each month.
+Each person has different starting points and positions, so it is necessary to clearly identify your minimum spending and standard spending each month.

 Step three, manage and adjust spending habits.
 Good spending habits help reduce the pressure of earning money, making it easier to plan and build financial goals.
 Maintaining good spending habits helps avoid increasing costs when income rises and makes it easier to reach financial milestones.